dibyajyoti-ganguly/dibyajyoti-ganguly/README.md

 ## About me

 - I enjoy building and shipping stuff.
-- Check my pinned repositories for my most recent work.
+- Check my pinned repos for my most recent work.
-- Learning NextAuth currently.
+- Learning Next.js currently.
 - Planning to contribute to the Solana ecosystem soon.

 ## Frameworks and Tools